4d/docs/website/translated_docs/es/Debugging/debugger.md

 ## Panel de vigilancia personalizado

 The Custom Watch Pane is useful for evaluating expressions.
 It is similar to the [Watch Pane](#watch-pane), except here you decide which expressions are displayed.
-Any type of expression can be evaluated:
+Todo tipo de expresión puede ser evaluada:

 * campo
 * variable